-In 2003 Rajo began to cooperate with the foundation Návrat, which promotes the return of abandoned children from children’s homes to families.
-With the purchase of each package of Rajo milk, consumers contribute a certain portion to the foundation’s activities and in this way they help abandoned children be returned to the family environment.
-The cooperation between Rajo and Návrat is still ongoing today.
+In 2003 RAJO began to cooperate with the civic association Návrat, which promotes the return of abandoned children from children’s homes to families.
+With the purchase of each package of RAJO milk, consumers contribute a certain portion to the foundation’s activities and in this way they help abandoned children be returned to the family environment.
+The cooperation between RAJO and Návrat is still ongoing today.

 In 2003 the company Meggle AG became the 100% owner of the shares of Rajo, a. s.
 The Bavarian dairy producer incorporated Rajo, a. s., into the holding MEGGLE Eastern Europe GmbH.